 Rachel was awarded a PhD in Physical Chemistry from the Georgia Institute of Technology.
 Her doctoral research focused on the optical properties of plasmonic nanoparticles, optimizing their design for applications in spectroscopy, solar energy, catalysis, cancer therapy and biodiagnostics.
-Additionally, Rachel conducted collaborative research with the Material Science Engineering Department and the Air Force Office of Scientific Research.

 Georgia Institute of Technology, B.S., Chemistry, with highest honors